 Tracker Sheets are used to monitor age related progress and are updated each term.
-English and Maths tracker sheets relate directly to National Curriculum expectations and are completed routinely as part of the planning, assessment and teaching cycle.

-Reporting to parents
+5 Reporting to parents

 We encourage parents to contact the school and make an appointment with class teachers if they have concerns about any aspect of their child's work and progress.
+Contact books are used as a daily link.